morrowmh/morrowmh.github.io/index.md

 - *Computing Gröbner Bases and Free Resolutions of OI-Modules*
 <br>with U. Nagel, submitted, 2023.
 Available at [arXiv:2303.06725](https://arxiv.org/abs/2303.06725).

+- *The OIGroebnerBases Package for Macaulay2*
+<br>To appear on the arXiv.

 ## Teaching

 ### Instructor of Record, University of Kentucky